 Without the law, there is no way we would have known that sin dwells within us and that we have natural inclinations to do evil.

-Paul states: “Now if I do what I will not to do, it is no longer I who do it, but sin that dwells in me.”
+Paul writes, “Now if I do what I will not to do, it is no longer I who do it, but sin that dwells in me.”
 (Rom.
 7:20 NKJV).

 The law exposes our utter sinfulness, wretchedness, helplessness and hopelessness.
 It humbles us to seek for and cry out for a deliverer and a saviour to deliver, save or redeem us from slavery to sin.

-This is why the Scripture reveals that: “the law was our tutor to bring us to Christ, that we might be justified by faith.”
+This is why Paul explains that “the law was our tutor to bring us to Christ, that we might be justified by faith.”
 (Gal.
 3:24 NKJV).